asrhou/NATMI/README.md

 #### connectomeDB2020-like Format

-If provided ligands and receptors are represented by **human gene symbols** and the user-specified expression data are collected from [supported species](#supported-species-and-ids) using [supported IDs](#supported-species-and-ids), NATMI will extract edges in the same way as [connectomeDB2020](#ligand-receptor-interactions-connectomeDB2020).
-This functionality could be potentially useful for the users who want to add additional human interactions to the existing connectomeDB ligand-receptor pairs and epxlore the supported species.
+If provided ligands-receptors pairs are represented by **human gene symbols** and the user-specified expression data are from [supported species](#supported-species-and-ids) using [supported IDs](#supported-species-and-ids), NATMI will extract edges similarly to the [connectomeDB2020](#ligand-receptor-interactions-connectomeDB2020) workflow.
+This functionality could be potentially useful for the users who want to add additional human interactions to the existing connectomeDB ligand-receptor pairs and explore the supported species.

 [that merge function in cellphoneDB.
 I think you know what I want to suggest here :) (last on the priority list)]